Health Insurance Marketplace

 - According to data gathered the Henry J. Kaiser Family Foundation, the health insurance exchanges in all fifty states saw an average individual premium increase of about 24% in 2017.
 In contrast, the average employer-sponsored health insurance premium for an individual only increased 4%.
 Also, only 57% of enrollees on the health insurance exchanges had a choice of three or more insurers, down from 85% in 2016.
 This shows the marketplaces are failing to lower costs or increase choice, and New Hampshire should therefore stay as uninvolved as possible.

 “NH should take over the online health insurance exchange/marketplace.”

 - With so much uncertainty about the future of health care reform at the federal level, New Hampshire should take over the online health insurance marketplace to make sure it continues to work for New Hampshire consumers.
-The marketplace provides insurance for nearly 100,000 New Hampshire residents, including residents eligible for expanded Medicaid.
-If the federal government shuts down the online marketplace, those 100,000 residents will have no way to sign up for coverage.
+The marketplace provides insurance for roughly 44,000 New Hampshire residents.
+If the federal government shuts down the online marketplace, those 44,000 residents will have no way to sign up for coverage.

 - A state-run marketplace matches New Hampshire’s tradition of state and local control.
 If New Hampshire has control over the marketplace, it will have the power to come up with unique, efficient ways increase access to affordable health insurance.
 The Granite State demonstrated this ability to innovate through its unique Medicaid expansion, which uses private insurance rather than expanding traditional Medicaid rolls.
 New Hampshire is one of just a handful of states to expand Medicaid with private insurance.